srctaha/recipes-for-data-analysis/README.md

-# Recipes for data analysis: _An attempt to bring structure to an unstructured activity_
+# Recipes for data analysis

+_An attempt to bring structure to an unstructured activity._

 According to most sources, data-analysis is a _well-defined_ process in which specialists (data-analysts) *clean, transform, model and question data* for *helping businesses make intelligent decisions*.